tara-pogancev/tara-pogancev/README.md

 <h1 align="center">Howdy ✨, I'm Tara!</h1>
-<h3 align="center">Applied Computer Science and Informatics Student, Faculty of Technical Sciences, University of Novi Sad</h3>
+<h3 align="center">Bachelor with Honours in Electrical and Computer Engineering, Faculty of Technical Sciences, University of Novi Sad</h3>

-- 🌱 I’m presently focused on **web and software development**
+- 🌱 I’m presently focused on **Android Mobile Development**

-- 🔭 Currently learning Spring Boot and Angular
+- 🔭 Most proficient with Spring Boot and Angular

 - 📫 How to reach me **tarapogancev@gmail.com**